What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Related Work

-Attacks can be further distinguished by the precise training setup they anticipate their victims to employ.
+Attacks can be further categorized by the precise training setup they anticipate their victims to employ.
 Some attacks assume that the victim will only fine-tune their model on the poisoned data or will train a linear classifier on top of a pre-trained feature extractor \citep{saha_hidden_2020, zhu_transferable_2019-1,shafahi_poison_2018-1}.
 These methods are effective against practitioners engaging in transfer learning with pre-trained models like those found in popular repositories such as \citet{paszke_automatic_2017}.
 Other attacks work even when the victim trains their model from scratch on the poisoned data \citep{huang_metapoison_2020-1,geiping_witches_2021}.
 Generally, the simpler the victim's training procedure, the more readily the attacker can anticipate the effect of their perturbations and thus, the easier the attacker's job.
+Here, we briefly detail prominent attacks against which we test our defense: